QuizMaster-world/QuizMasterTerminal/README.md

 # QuizMasterTerminal

-QuizMasterTerminal is a text-based terminal version of [QuizMasterMini](https://github.com/hermonochy/QuizMasterMini).
-No external requirements are needed.
+QuizMasterTerminal is a text-based terminal version of [QuizMasterLite](https://github.com/hermonochy/QuizMasterLite).
 QuizMasterTerminal allows users to create and play quizzes directly from the terminal.
 It is ideal for environments where graphical interfaces are not available or desired.

 ## How to Use